timosalm/going-serverless-workshop/workshop/workshop/content/exercises/graalvm-aot-limitations.md

 clear: true
 ```

-Let's also compare the performance of the application running on the JDK vs as a Native Image.
+Let's also compare the performance of the application running on the JDK vs as a native image.
 ```terminal:execute
 command: |
   time java Reflection StringReverser reverse "what is new"